John-Gell/Getting-Started-with-JavaScript_V2/notes-for-getting-started-with-javascript-v2.md

     }
 }

+```

 # General Principals

 -   Always keep things as narrowly hidden as possible.
 This includes things like using Block Scoping (defined above) whithin a function to prevent that variable from spilling over into the rest of the function or elsewhere in the code.

--**Private Variables** are what the variables hidden within block scoping are called.
+\-**Private Variables** are what the variables hidden within block scoping are called.
--A way to indicate a **private variable** is by prefixing it with an underscore like this "_variableName"
+\-A way to indicate a **private variable** is by prefixing it with an underscore like this "\_variableName"

-```
+# Wrapup

+This was a useful class, I enjoyed the materials and would like to come back to this down the road to see how I feel about the informaiton that is in it.
+I need a lot more work in JS before I can be actually proficient on my own.
+Keep taking diligent notes and readng them before dropping back into the classes.